jlai03/Transfer-Learning-for-Racial-Sparsity-in-Genomic-Breast-Cancer-Data/README.md

     NOTE: This script queries GDC Endpoint for Case ID

-### STEP 2: Sort Labels Script (under sorting_scripts)
+### STEP 2: Sort Labels Script (under data_preparation)

+    FILE NAME: sort_labels.ipynb

     TSV Data under data/raw_labels contains every single column in clinical data.
     This script filters for the following columns:
     - 'case_id'
     - 'age_at_index'
     - 'gender'
+    - 'race'
     - 'ajcc_pathologic_stage'
     - 'primary_diagnosis'
     - 'prior_malignancy'

     Filtered tsv file is written out to data/processed_labels

-### STEP 3: Main.ipynb
+### STEP 3: Prepare Model Data Script (under data_preparation)

-    At this step, we've processed the input CNV data as well as the clinical data with each patient's primary diagnosis.
-    Hopefully we can train the models here.
+    FILE NAME: prepare_model_data.ipynb

+    - Each sample is filtered for only [chromosome number, CNV number, and gene length]
+    - Then each sample's chromosome numbers is one hot encoded
+    - All the samples are saved into a dataframe.
+Each row contains the [race, sample data, diagnosis] of a given sample
+    - dataframe saved to data/model_data.pkl

+### STEP 4: Train and test models

+    Here, the model data dataframe is loaded from data/model_data.pkl and processed for training / testing for each script.

+    baseline.ipynb tests baseline models

 # DATA ANALYSIS